Headache on Left Side of Head: 13 Causes, Symptoms & Treatment

 You should consult a doctor if you experience any of the following:

-• Frequent headaches with no past history or obvious cause
+• Frequent or worsening headaches with no clear cause or past history

-In these cases, tests like MRIs or CTs may be ordered to rule out serious conditions, like brain tumors.
+In these cases, tests like MRIs or CTs may be ordered to rule out serious conditions, like brain tumors or vascular inflammation.
 Results will typically guide treatment, which will be determined by the doctor.